oneofthezombies/stariler/README.md

 # stariler

-star + compiler is a typescript compiler written in rust.
+star + compiler is a Typescript compiler written in Go.